 Removal from the Coutts & Co and other lender panels: Why they do it and how to get reinstated

-• Your firm no longer meets the criteria to remain on the Coutts & Co conveyancing panel
+• Your firm fails to meet the criteria to remain on the Coutts & Co conveyancing panel

-• Non-compliance with the Coutts & Co panel requirements, the written instructions that Coutts & Co give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Coutts & Co may subsequently adopt.
+• Failure to act in accordance with the Coutts & Co panel terms, the written instructions that Coutts & Co provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Coutts & Co may subsequently adopt.

-• Does my practice need to apply annually to remain on the Coutts & Co conveyancing panel?
+• Does the COLP in my firm need to complete the reinstatement application to the Coutts & Co panel ?

-• Is there a charge to be reinstated onto the Coutts & Co conveyancing panel?
+• Can you outline the application protocol to be reinstated onto the Coutts & Co conveyancing panel?

-• What are our options if my firm’s reinstatement panel application with Coutts & Co is refused?
+• What are our options if my firm’s reinstatement panel application with Coutts & Co is turned down?

 Top Tip: The best way to avoid the hassle of seeking Coutts & Co panel reinstatement is to ensure that your firm is not removed off of the Coutts & Co conveyancing panel in the first place.